Are Older Cars Cheaper to Insure?

 Is Liability Coverage Enough for an Older Car?

 Liability coverage is required in most states regardless of the age of the vehicle.
-It will pay for others or their property if you cause harm.
-Whether liability is enough depends on how much risk you are willing to take on not having coverage for your vehicle.
+It will pay for injuries to others or their property if you cause an accident.
+Whether liability coverage is enough depends on how much risk you are willing to take on.

 Can I Get Full Coverage for an Older Car?